crs4/omero.biobank/docs/example_imputation.rst

 Large scale population studies for dummies
 ------------------------------------------

+The following is a list of the typical steps.

-Step 1.
-The starting point is that there is a reasonably homogeneous
-        population that has been genotyped with multiple genotyping technologies and resolutins.
+1. The starting point is that there is a reasonably homogeneous population that has been genotyped with multiple genotyping technologies and resolutins.
 A limited, but significative, number of individuals has been genotyped at the highest resolution.
 It is assumed that the different genotyping technology markers array are one the refinement of the other.

-Step 2. build haplotypes of individuals at all the available
+2. build haplotypes of individuals at all the available resolution.
-        resolution.

-Step 3. use haplotype interpolation to extend to low res haplotypes
-        the higher resolution results and to fix no-call for the high res.
+3. use haplotype interpolation to extend to low res haplotypes the higher resolution results and to fix no-call for the high res.

-Step 4. use family tree information to extend, using merlin inputation,
-        the genotyping information to non-genotyped individuals
+4. use family tree information to extend, using merlin inputation, the genotyping information to non-genotyped individuals

 From SNP genotyping on Wikipedia